pablodecm/phd_thesis/src/101_chapter_1.md

-experiment, it is necessary to account for the radiation of soft gluons or quarks form the initial or final state partons in the collision as well as the conversion of formation of hadrons from any free parton due to colour confinement (see Section [-@sec:qcd_detail]).
+experiment, it is necessary to account for the radiation of soft gluons or quarks form the initial or final state partons in the collision as well as the formation of hadrons from any free parton due to colour confinement (see Section [-@sec:qcd_detail]).
 Additional processes that affect the collision outcome include secondary interactions between the protons, as well as the